Personal Sponsor Entry: Create Account

 - APS Campaigns will not use the names or images of Olympic or Paralympic Games venues, either current, future or historic;

 - APS Campaigns that are Athlete-Recognition Advertising will not include the Likeness of more than one Athlete.
+APS Campaigns that are Athlete-Recognition Advertising will not mention or promote APS products or services.

 - APS Campaigns that are Athlete-Recognition Advertising will not be supported by paid advertising.

-F. For the avoidance of doubt, APS may:
+E. For the avoidance of doubt, APS may:

 - Disseminate Generic Advertising that complies with the Guidance, and that features the Likeness of one or more Athletes, in any and all media.